-Since it’s a tool that makes it easy to interact with the Ethereum network, MEW will likely evolve alongside Ethereum.
+Because it’s a tool that makes it easy to interact with the Ethereum network, MEW will evolve alongside Ethereum.
 This includes adding support for new tokens as they are issued and responding to bugs and security updates that affect Ethereum.

 - The team behind MyEtherWallet is currently working on the next version of the application, version 4+, which is still in the alpha phase of development.

 - Developers can explore the upcoming version on GitHub.

 - Support for new tokens issued on the Ethereum platform is added regularly to MEW.

 Image source: MyEtherWallet